Defense polymer composite hardware

 ULTEM 1010 — UAV Airframe Internals

-ULTEM 1010 is the biocompatible, food-safe variant of the PEI family — but in defence applications its advantage is its high continuous use temperature (215 °C) combined with excellent mechanical properties and UL94 V-0 flame rating.
+ULTEM 1010 is the biocompatible, food-safe variant of the PEI family — but in defense applications its advantage is its high continuous use temperature (215 °C) combined with excellent mechanical properties and UL94 V-0 flame rating.

-Topology Optimisation for Defence Hardware
+Topology Optimization for Defense Hardware

 Example: UAV Gimbal Mount